 - students will have work-based experiences through either their capstone STEM project or field experience;

-- increase enrollment and retention in postsecondary education by increasing college-bound students by 5 percent from 74 percent in 2012 to 77.7 percent in 2017;
+- increase enrollment and retention in postsecondary education by increasing college-bound students;

-- increase the number of students completing a college and career readiness curriculum by increasing number of students with an advanced diploma by 10 percent from 43.5 percent in 2012 to 47.9 percent in 2017;
+- increase the number of students completing a college and career readiness curriculum;

-- reduce the proportion of students requiring remediation in college by 5 percent from 2012-2017 as measured by the number of students who meet the basic college entrance criteria as determined by the Virginia Community College System; and
+- reduce the proportion of students requiring remediation in college as measured by the number of students who meet the basic college entrance criteria as determined by the Virginia Community College System; and

 - increase the number of graduates employed in high-wage, high-demand and high-skill careers as monitored by postgraduate surveys.